William Ross (Unionist politician): Career

-Following Jim (later Lord) Molyneaux's retirement as UUP Leader, Ross unsuccessfully stood for the leadership of the Ulster Unionist Party in September 1995 and, although a close confidant and supporter of Molyneaux throughout the latter's leadership of the UUP, quickly became a very vocal opponent of the policies and style of newly elected UUP Leader David Trimble.
+Following Molyneaux's retirement as UUP Leader, Ross unsuccessfully stood for the leadership of the Ulster Unionist Party in September 1995 and, although a close confidant and supporter of Molyneaux throughout the latter's leadership of the UUP, quickly became a very vocal opponent of the policies and style of newly elected UUP Leader David Trimble.

-In June 2008, it was announced that he had been made the party president of Traditional Unionist Voice (TUV).
+In June 2008, it was announced as the party president of the Traditional Unionist Voice (TUV).

-William Ross stood for the TUV in the 2010 UK General Election in the East Londonderry Constituency.
+William Ross stood for the TUV in the 2010 UK general election in the East Londonderry constituency.